top of page

 She is the co-author and composer of Dulce Vigilante: Remembranzas de la Región Oeste de Puerto Rico, (an illustrated book and music project with her mother, oral historian Carmen I. Cruz and her niece, visual artist Andrea María Carnaval), which was released on December 20, 2014 in Puerto Rico.
 Dulce Vigilante was awarded a $10,000 grant from NALAC, the National Association of Latino Arts & Culture.
 Pérez turned 11 of her mother's stories into songs and invited two treasures of Puerto Rico to record with her: her younger sister, vocalist-songwriter Miriam Pérez and one of the primary ambassadors of Puerto Rican folkloric music, Tony Mapeyé.
 The book and CD were reviewed in detail by Gabriela Ortiz Díaz for the Fundación Nacional para la Cultura Popular de Puerto Rico.

-In 2017 and 2018, Pérez completed a similar project working with a group of elders from the historic, Mexican Westside of San Antonio, collecting their oral histories and turning them into original songs and a book that will include a CD of the original songs based on their stories from the 1930's-50's.
+In 2017 and 2018, Pérez completed a similar project working with a group of elders from the historic, Mexican Westside of San Antonio, collecting their oral histories and turning them into original songs and a book that includes a CD of the original songs based on their stories from the 1930s-50s.
 For this project, Pérez invited 20 illustrious musicians from the same Westside (including Flaco Jiménez, Santiago Jiménez, Jr., Eva Ybarra, Tish Hinojosa, Henry Gómez, Al Gómez, "Sauce" González, Las Tesoros and more) to perform the music.
-A multimedia performance of the work, choreographed by dancers, Leticia Sánchez-Retamozo and Álvaro Duarte and featuring live performance by the elders was staged in April and July of this year.
-The event celebrating the release of the book & CD, Still Here: Homenaje al Westside de San Antonio will take place on November 11, 2018 in San Antonio, Texas and will include the multimedia performance, book signing and an after party with live music by some of the legendary performers featured on the CD.
+A multimedia performance of the work, choreographed by dancers, Leticia Sánchez-Retamozo and Álvaro Duarte and featuring live appearances by the elders was staged in April and July and the multimedia launch marking the world debut of Still Here: Homenaje al Westside de San Antonio was held in November, 2018. in San Antonio, Texas.
 This project was commissioned by Esperanza Peace & Justice Center.

-She is currently editing and preparing to publish in 2023 a book/poemario of over 300 selected poems and lyrics.
+She is currently editing and preparing to publish in 2024 a book/poemario of selected poems and lyrics.

 After the devastation of Hurricane Maria in September 2017, Pérez and D’Armata started Las Hormigas Boricuas.
 This small group organized the donation and delivery of satellite telephones, water filters and other urgent necessities directly to community organizers and individuals in Puerto Rico.
 They recently re-activated the group in the ongoing aftermath of Hurricane Fiona.

-Since 1991 Pérez has lived and collaborated with her partner in life and art, Annette D’Armata, in Puerto Rico, California, Alaska, Arizona, Mexico, Spain and Texas.
+Since 1991 Pérez has lived and collaborated with her partner in life and art, Dr. Annette D’Armata, in Puerto Rico, Mexico, Spain, Texas, California, Alaska, Arizona, and New Mexico.

 P U B L I S H E D W O R K